Small Nuclear Power Reactors

 Molten salt reactors (MSR)

-In the MSR, the fuel is a molten mixture of lithium and beryllium fluoride salts with dissolved enriched uranium, thorium or U-233 fluorides.
+In the normal MSR, the fuel is a molten mixture of lithium and beryllium fluoride (FLiBe) salts with dissolved enriched uranium (U-235) or U-233 fluorides (UF4).
 The core consists of unclad graphite moderator arranged to allow the flow of salt at some 700°C and at low pressure.
+Much higher temperatures are possible but not yet tested.
 Heat is transferred to a secondary salt circuit and thence to steamo.
-It is not a fast neutron reactor, but with some moderation by the graphite is epithermal (intermediate neutron speed) and breeding ratio is less than 1.
-Two-fluid MSRs would have fertile salt containing thorium in a second loop separate from the fissile salt containing uranium and could operate as a breeder reactor (MSBR).
-However, graphite degradation from neutron flux limited this line of research in the 1960s.
+The basic design is not a fast neutron reactor, but with some moderation by the graphite is epithermal (intermediate neutron speed) and breeding ratio is less than 1.
+Thorium can be dissolved with the uranium in a single fluid MSR, known as a homogeneous design.
+Two-fluid, or heterogeneous MSRs would have fertile salt containing thorium in a second loop separate from the fissile salt containing uranium and could operate as a breeder reactor (MSBR).

 Liquid Fluoride Thorium Reactor

-The Liquid Fluoride Thorium Reactor (LFTR) is one kind of MSR which breeds its U-233 fuel from a fertile blanket of of lithium-beryllium fluoride salts with thorium fluoride.
+The Liquid Fluoride Thorium Reactor (LFTR) is a heterogeneous MSR design which breeds its U-233 fuel from a fertile blanket of of lithium-beryllium fluoride salts with thorium fluoride.
 Some of the neutrons released during fission of the U-233 salt in the reactor core are absorbed by the thorium in the blanket salt.
-The U-233 is separated from the blanket salt and in lithium and beryllium fluorides becomes the liquid core fuel.
-LFTRs can rapidly change their power output, and hence be used for load following.
+The resulting U-233 is separated from the blanket salt and in lithium and beryllium fluorides becomes the liquid core fuel.
+LFTRs can rapidly change their power output, and hence be used for load-following.

 Because they are expected to be inexpensive to build and operate, 100 MWe LFTRs could be used as peak and back-up reserve power units.
-They will normally operate at much higher temperatures than LWRs - up to 700°C, and hence have potential for process heat.
-China is reported to be building a 5 MWe thorium-breeding molten-salt reactor (Th-MSR or TMSR), essentially an LFTR, with 2015 target for operation.
+They would normally operate at much higher temperatures than LWRs – up to at least 700°C, and hence have potential for process heat.
+China is building a 5 MWe thorium-breeding molten-salt reactor (Th-MSR or TMSR), essentially an LFTR, with 2015 target for operation at the Shanghai Institute of Nuclear Applied Physics (SINAP).
 China claims to have the world's largest national effort on these and hopes to obtain full intellectual property rights on the technology.
 The US Department of Energy is collaborating with the China Academy of Sciences on the program, which had a start-up budget of $350 million.
+The target date for TMSR deployment is 2032.

-Molten fluoride salts (possibly simply cryolite - Na-Al fluoride) are a preferred interface fluid between the nuclear heat source and any chemical plant.
+Molten fluoride salts (possibly simply cryolite – Na-Al fluoride) are a preferred interface fluid in a secondary circuit between the nuclear heat source and any chemical plant.
 The aluminium smelting industry provides substantial experience in managing them safely.
 The hot molten salt can also be used with secondary helium coolant generating power via the Brayton cycle.

-The Fuji MSR is a 100 MWe design to operate as a near-breeder and being developed internationally by a Japanese, Russian and US consortium.
+The Fuji MSR is a 100-200 MWe design to operate as a near-breeder and being developed internationally by a Japanese, Russian and US consortium: the International Thorium Molten Salt Institute (ITHMSI).
 The attractive features of this MSR fuel cycle include: the high-level waste comprising fission products only, hence shorter-lived radioactivity; small inventory of weapons-fissile material (Pu-242 being the dominant Pu isotope); low fuel use (the French self-breeding variant claims 50kg of thorium and 50kg U-238 per billion kWh); and safety due to passive cooling up to any size.
+A 10 MWe mini Fuji is also on the drawing board.

-The Advanced High-Temperature Reactor (AHTR)16 is a larger reactor using a coated-particle graphite-matrix fuel like that in the GT-MHR (see above section on the GT-MHR) and with molten fluoride salt as primary coolant.
-It is also known as the Fluoride salt-cooled High-temperature reactor (FHR).
+Research on molten salt coolant has been revived at Oak Ridge National Laboratory ORNL) in the USA with the Advanced High-Temperature Reactor (AHTR).16 This is a larger reactor using a coated-particle graphite-matrix fuel like that in the GT-MHR (see above section on the GT-MHR) and with molten fluoride salt as primary coolant.
+It is also known as the Fluoride High Temperature Reactor (FHR).
 While similar to the gas-cooled HTR it operates at low pressure (less than 1 atmosphere) and higher temperature, and gives better heat transfer than helium.
-The salt is used solely as coolant, and achieves temperatures of 750-1000°C while at low pressure.
+The FLiBe salt is used solely as coolant, and achieves temperatures of 750-1000°C or more while at low pressure.
 This could be used in thermochemical hydrogen manufacture.
-Reactor sizes of 1000 MWe/2400 MWt are envisaged, with capital costs estimated at less than $1000/kW.
-Large-scale deployment by 2030 is envisaged.

-Air is compressed, heated, flows through gas turbines producing electricity, enters a steam recovery boiler producing steam that produces additional electricity, and exits to the atmosphere.
-Added peak power can be produced by injecting natural gas (or hydrogen in the future) after nuclear heating of the compressed air to raise gas temperatures and plant output, giving it rapidly variable output (of great value in grid stability where renewables have significant input).
-It employs an air Brayton combined-cycle cycle in secondary circuit
+In the secondary cooling circuit air is compressed, heated, flows through gas turbines producing electricity, enters a steam recovery boiler producing steam that produces additional electricity, and exits to the atmosphere.
+Added peak power can be produced by injecting natural gas (or hydrogen in the future) after nuclear heating of the compressed air to raise gas temperatures and plant output, giving it rapidly variable output (of great value in grid stability and for peak load demand where renewables have significant input).
+This is described as an air Brayton combined-cycle (ABCC) system in secondary circuit.

 Aqueous homogeneous reactors

 Aqueous homogeneous reactors (AHRs) have the fuel mixed with the moderator as a liquid.
 Typically, low-enriched uranium nitrate is in aqueous solution.
 About 30 AHRs have been built as research reactors and have the advantage of being self-regulating and having the fission products continuously removed from the circulating fuel.
+A 1 MWt AHR operated in the Netherlands 1974-77 using Th-HEU MOX fuel.
 Further detail is in the Research Reactors paper.

 Modular construction using small reactor units

-The IRIS developers have outlined the economic case for modular construction of their design (about 330 MWe), and the argument applies similarly to other smaller units.
-They point out that IRIS with its size and simple design is ideally suited for modular construction in the sense of progressively building a large power plant with multiple small operating units.
+Westinghouse and IRIS partners have outlined the economic case for modular construction of their IRIS design (about 330 MWe), and the argument applies similarly to other similar or smaller units.
+They pointed out that IRIS with its size and simple design is ideally suited for modular construction in the sense of progressively building a large power plant with multiple small operating units.
 The economy of scale is replaced here with the economy of serial production of many small and simple components and prefabricated sections.
-They expect that construction of the first IRIS unit will be completed in three years, with subsequent reduction to only two years.
+They expected that construction of the first IRIS unit would be completed in three years, with subsequent reduction to only two years.

 Site layouts have been developed with multiple single units or multiple twin units.
 In each case, units will be constructed so that there is physical separation sufficient to allow construction of the next unit while the previous one is operating and generating revenue.
-In spite of this separation, the plant footprint can be very compact so that a site with three IRIS single modules providing 1000 MWe capacity is similar or smaller in size than one with a comparable total power single unit.
+In spite of this separation, the plant footprint can be very compact so that a site with, for instance, three IRIS single modules providing 1000 MWe capacity would be similar or smaller in size than one with a comparable total power single unit.

-Eventually IRIS is expected to have a capital cost and production cost comparable with larger plants.
+Eventually plants comprising a number of SMRs are expected to have a capital cost and production cost comparable with larger plants.
 But any small unit such as this will potentially have a funding profile and flexibility otherwise impossible with larger plants.
 As one module is finished and starts producing electricity, it will generate positive cash flow for the next module to be built.
-Westinghouse estimates that 1000 MWe delivered by three IRIS units built at three year intervals financed at 10% for ten years require a maximum negative cash flow less than $700 million (compared with about three times that for a single 1000 MWe unit).
-For developed countries small modular units offer the opportunity of building as necessary; for developing countries it may be the only option, because their electric grids cannot take 1000+ MWe single units.
+Westinghouse estimated that 1000 MWe delivered by three IRIS units built at three year intervals financed at 10% for ten years require a maximum negative cash flow less than $700 million (compared with about three times that for a single 1000 MWe unit).
+For developed countries, small modular units offer the opportunity of building as necessary; for developing countries it may be the only option, because their electric grids cannot take 1000+ MWe single units.

 a.
-Those built as neutron sources are not designed to produce heat or steam, and are less relevant here.
+In USA, UK, France, Russia, China, and India, mostly using high-enriched fuel.
+Reactors built as neutron sources are not designed to produce heat or steam, and are less relevant here.
 [Back]

 b.
 A very general rule is that no single unit should be larger than 15% of grid capacity [Back]